NewHJX/GitStudy/readme.txt

-fdsfsdfcreate a new branch is quick
+fdsfsdfcreate a new branch is quick dfs